What are the advantages of the SNHU in the High School dual enrollment program?

 How much does it cost?

-Effective in 2012, the fee for a three-credit course is only $100, which represents a savings of more than 90 percent over regular SNHU tuition.
+The fee for a three-credit course is only $100, and $25 for a one-credit lab (where applicable) which represents a significant savings of more than 90 percent over regular SNHU tuition.

 How do students register for a course?